Proto:Pokémon Gold and Silver/Spaceworld 1997 Demo/Debug Menu

-This is a sub-page of Proto:Pokémon Gold and Silver.
+This is a sub-page of Proto:Pokémon Gold and Silver/Spaceworld 1997 Demo.

-Several detailed development tools still exist, accessible within two of the four leaked ROMs.
+Several detailed development tools still exist, and can be accessed within two of the four prototype ROMs.

 Main Debug Menu

 Accessed from the title screen after inputting Select, this menu allows you to access just about everything in the game.